CodeShane/codeshane-android/README.md

 codeshane-android
 =================

 The open source (Apache 2.0) portions of my Android utilities library.

-Also includes code I no longer use or never completed, which (needless to say) means beware of bugs.
-I'll eventually work some of it into some smaller, usable libraries.
+This also includes code I no longer use or never completed, which (needless to say) means beware of bugs.

+Eventually I hope to put some of the code into compact deployment-ready libraries.

 Almost everything is compatible back to Android Cupcake 1.6 (API 4).